LN-Django/app/README.md

-# boilerplate
+# Application Service
-Django + REST boilerplate for future services
+Central application service for the microservices KBE project.

 ## Running the App Locally
 To run the dev server please run the following command.